PfizerRD/autoSphinxTemplate/README.md

 │   ├── Dockerfile
 │   ├── requirements.txt
 │   └── sphinxConfig.yml
-├── pythonScripts (can be renamed or more can folders can be also added) │   ├── file_1.py
+├── pythonScripts (main scripts folder, sub-folders can be also added) │   ├── main (this is an example of sub-folder that will be listed in the ['sphinxConfig.yml']('./docs/sphinxConfig.yml') file)
+|   │   └── example_google.py (Google example of docstring)
+│   ├── file_1.py
 │   ├── file_2.py
 │   ├── ...
 │   └── file_n.py
-├── otherFolder (depends on the project and can be also more than one) ├── .gitignore
+├── .gitignore
 ├── LICENSE
 ├── README.md